Rushi-Vaghela/Metaverse-Game/README.md

 # Metaverse Arena (2D)

-A real-time 2D multiplayer metaverse where players can join a shared space, move around, and see others in real-time.
+A real-time 2D multiplayer metaverse where players can join shared spaces, move around, and chat in real-time.
 Built with a Monorepo structure using Turborepo.

 ## Tech Stack